pob944/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+Based on the Launch Date, the most successful campaign was created around May and June.

+Based on the Outcomes, the lower the expectation means usually a higher rate to achieve a successful result.

 - What can you conclude about the Outcomes based on Goals?